In Summary

 The opposite error — stopping treatment at the first sign of improvement — is equally common and equally counterproductive.
 A patient whose chronic digestive symptoms have improved significantly after six weeks of herbal treatment discontinues the formula because they feel better.
 Within four to six weeks, the symptoms return, and the patient concludes that the treatment only worked temporarily.

-The consolidation phase — continuing treatment through the period of improvement until the constitutional shift becomes self-sustaining — is as important as the initial treatment phase.
-Patients who understand this and maintain treatment through consolidation have substantially better long-term outcomes than those who stop at symptomatic improvement.
+The consolidation phase — continuing treatment through the period of improvement until the constitutional shift becomes self-sustaining — is, in this framework, as important as the initial treatment phase.
+Patients who understand this and maintain treatment through consolidation, under their practitioner’s guidance, tend to have better long-term outcomes than those who stop at symptomatic improvement.

 The Self-Treatment Problem

-A growing proportion of patients who report disappointing results with Korean medicine have not actually received Korean medicine — they have self-selected commercial herbal supplements based on general health marketing and applied them without constitutional assessment.
-The results, predictably, are inconsistent: some patients with constitutions that match the formula’s target happen to benefit; others, whose constitutions do not match, do not.
+A growing proportion of patients who report disappointing results with Korean medicine have not actually received individualized Korean medicine — they have self-selected commercial herbal supplements based on general health marketing and applied them without constitutional assessment.
+The results, predictably, are inconsistent: some patients with constitutions that match the formula’s target happen to benefit; others, whose constitutions do not match, do not, and some experience side effects.

 Constitutional pattern differentiation is not optional in Korean herbal medicine.
 A blood-tonifying formula given to a patient whose primary pattern is Qi stagnation with heat will not produce blood-tonifying effects — it may produce heat accumulation instead.
 The same formula that is clinically appropriate for one patient may be inappropriate for another with apparently similar symptoms but a different constitutional pattern.

-This is why the therapeutic relationship in Korean medicine is not a prescription-dispensing service but an ongoing constitutional assessment.
-The practitioner who sees the same patient over months and years is tracking the evolution of the constitutional pattern, adjusting formulas as the pattern shifts, and responding to the patient’s feedback in ways that no standardized protocol or supplement label can replicate.
+This is why the therapeutic relationship in Korean medicine is best understood not as a prescription-dispensing service but as an ongoing constitutional assessment.
+The practitioner who sees the same patient over months and years is tracking the evolution of the constitutional pattern, adjusting formulas as the pattern shifts, watching for interactions with any conventional medications the patient takes, and responding to feedback in ways that no standardized protocol or supplement label can replicate.

 This article reflects the clinical observations and teaching practice of Professor Seungho Baek, Professor of Korean Medicine at Dongguk University College of Korean Medicine, specializing in Pathology and Oncology.